 Donald Miller's message of a "just peace" will highlight Martin Luther King's condemnation of militarism and advocacy of creative alternatives.
 Professor emeritus at Bethany Theological Seminary and former general secretary of the Church of the Brethren, Miller was involved in the "Decade to Overcome Violence" initiative of the World Council of Churches.
 From 2000 to 2010, Miller coordinated a number of conferences with other Historic Peace Churches throughout the world that aimed to address the root causes of violence, the role of peacemakers, and the needs of victims while challenging the widespread idea of a "just war."
 Miller's advocacy of a "just peace" as an alternative is deeply informed by his international experiences with peacemaking.

-The community presentation will be held at 7:00 pm in the Ridenour Room in the Dauch College of Business at Ashland University.
+The community presentation will be held at 7:00 pm in the Trustees Room in Upper Convo at Ashland University.
 All are welcome; no registration necessary.

-Save the date - March 31 and April 1st on the campus of Ashland University.
+Save the date - March 31 - April 1 on the campus of Ashland University.

 Randolph Roth, keynote speaker